nodejs/node/doc/api/http.md

 }
 ```

-If you would like to extract the params from the query string,
+If you would like to extract the parameters from the query string,
 you can use the `require('querystring').parse` function, or pass
 `true` as the second argument to `require('url').parse`.
 Example: